 You’re young.
 You’re an athlete.
 So why does your chest hurt?
 After all, don’t heart problems strike older, less active people?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It may surprise you to know that chest pain is actually more common in athletes than it is in sedentary people.
-Luckily, in young athletes, chest pain typically isn’t a sign of heart trouble.
+You might be surprised to learn that chest pain is actually more common in athletes than it is in sedentary people.
+“Luckily, in young athletes, it typically isn’t a sign of heart trouble,” says sports cardiologist Tamanna Singh, MD.
 A medical evaluation can help you be sure.

-Injury to the chest as well as constant repetitive movement with intense training can also cause costochondritis, an inflammation of the cartilage that connects the ribs to the breastbone.
+Injury to the chest as well as constant, repetitive movement with intense training can also cause costochondritis, an inflammation of the cartilage that connects the ribs to the breastbone.
 It’s common in rowers, competitive weightlifters, tennis players and other athletes.

 Athletes also may experience Tietze’s syndrome, an inflammatory disorder that affects the chest wall cartilage.
 And we have all experienced “stitches.”
 Most common when athletes start a training program, these are usually just muscle spasms.

 Precordial catch syndrome causes sharp localized pains that strike during deep breathing, most often in young adults.
 While the condition is benign, the cause is unclear.

 Look for increased heart rate, blood pressure & breathing